 Early Notables of the Seales family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Seales Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Seales family to Ireland

-Another 107 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Seales family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Early records show that people bearing the name Seales arrived in North America quite early:

 Seales Settlers in United States in the 17th Century

 - William Seales, who arrived in Virginia in 1652